Scott Frank (boxer): World championship fight

 Frank attempted to become the WBC world Heavyweight champion when he challenged WBC champion Larry Holmes for the title.
 Frank was attempting to become the first White boxer to be heavyweight champion since Ingemar Johansson achieved the feat by defeating Floyd Patterson in 1960.
 The bout between Holmes and Frank came about because Frank, who was ranked in the top ten among heavyweights by the WBC, placed a call to Holmes' house to talk about a fight between the two.

 Holmes dominated Frank until the fight was stopped by referee Tony Perez in round five.
 Frank was dropped with a right uppercut-left hook combination, Frank later claiming that Holmes thumbed him on the eye with that combination.
 Holmes later apologized in case he did accidentally thumb Frank.

-Just two weeks later, Gerrie Coetzee of South Africa achieved what Frank could not do, becoming the first White world heavyweight champion in 23 years by beating Michael Dokes for the WBA version of the title.
+Just two weeks later, Gerrie Coetzee of South Africa achieved what Frank could not do, becoming the first White world heavyweight champion in 23 years by beating Michael Dokes for the WBA heavyweight title.